ffdev-info/jsonid/README.md

 The ruleset should then allow you to identify a decent number of JSON objects, especially those that have a well-defined structure.
-Examples we have in the registry data include things like ActivityPub streams, RO-CRATE metadata, IIIF API data and so on.
+Examples we have in the [registry data][registry-htm-1] include things like ActivityPub streams, RO-CRATE metadata, IIIF API data and so on.

 If the ruleset works for JSON we might be able to apply it to other formats such as YAML, and TOML in future.